bobstermyang/cfs/README.md

 The plugin isn't ready for production use.

 **Testing**
-You can test the plugin by downloading the zip file on the Releases page or by cloning this repo.
+You can test the plugin by downloading the zip file on the <a href="https://github.com/bobstermyang/cfs/releases">Releases</a> page or by cloning this repo.
 Then you would upload it to your WordPress site like you would any other plugin

 > **Note:**